dionstew/camerasim/README.md

 # ROS-Camerasim

 Camerasim is a ROS package that simulates a camera with Gazebo.
 This package is written under ROS-Noetic distro.
-Here you can simulate the algorithm of image processing, Computer Vision and so on.
+Here you can simulate the algorithm of image processing, Computer Vision and other you want.

 How to use:
 1. Install ROS first on your machine.
 Follow the instructions.